pair_style dpd command

 Style dpd computes a force field for dissipative particle dynamics (DPD) following the exposition in (Groot).

 Style dpd/tstat invokes a DPD thermostat on pairwise interactions, which is equivalent to the non-conservative portion of the DPD force field.
-This thermostat can be used in conjunction with any pair style, and in leiu of per-particle thermostats like fix langevin or ensemble thermostats like Nose Hoover as implemented by fix nvt.
-To use dpd/stat with another pair style, use the pair_style hybrid/overlay command to compute both the desired pair interaction and the thermostat for each pair of particles.
+This pair-wise thermostat can be used in conjunction with any pair style, and in leiu of per-particle thermostats like fix langevin or ensemble thermostats like Nose Hoover as implemented by fix nvt.
+To use dpd/tstat as a thermostat for another pair style, use the pair_style hybrid/overlay command to compute both the desired pair interaction and the thermostat for each pair of particles.

 For style dpd, the force on atom I due to atom J is given as a sum of 3 terms